ias1501/CodeClause_Internship_ProductLandingPage-main/README.md

 ## Getting Started
-To get a copy of this project up and running on your local machine, follow these simple steps.
+Get a copy of this project on your machine and run to access the project.